-One difference between the American Meteorological Society's Author's Guide and the style adopted by EJSSM is the hyphenation of "sea-level pressure" in EJSSM.
+One difference between the American Meteorological Society's Author's Guide and the style adopted by EJSSM is the hyphenation of and collective adjectives such as "sea-level pressure" in EJSSM.

 We strongly encourage authors to consult the guidelines for reviewers, especially Part III, section 2.B.i.
 This will help them to understand the content standards to which manuscripts will be held.